Online course revision

 Online Learning or Divisions may fund revisions.
 Deans recommend the level of funding incorporating input from the department and mentor on the amount of work anticipated to complete major revisions.

-All courses are developed under the approval of the Division Dean via a Letter of Agreement and include a course review for design quality and accessibility.
+All courses are developed and revised under the approval of the Program Dean via a Letter of Agreement and include a course review for design quality and accessibility.
 In the absence of a specific written agreement, all courses may be shared with others at PCC.

 Each online course revision follows a timeline for completion; the process usually takes two terms if the instructor is trained.
 If the instructor needs training, it usually takes three terms.
 The timelines align with faculty training opportunities and with the start of academic terms.
 The timeline for revision work can vary depending on the amount of changes needed.